gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 (g)
 Analysis of the amount of sister chromatid separation in G2 synchronised HeLa cells labelled on one-sister chromatid and depleted of WAPL + Sororin, and wild type cells synchronised by late prophase.

-The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
+The notebooks calculate the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().

 ## Fig. 3 - Organisation of sister chromatids around SMC protein axes